rupock/hello-world-/Readme.md

 Hello World repository for Git tutorial
-This repository is built step by step in the tutorial. new update requirement: blazor sdk for .net 6
+This repository is built step by step in the tutorial. new update requirement:
+1. blazor sdk for .net 6
+2. Asp.net core requirement
+3 Suitable Daveloper